MIT-HSCL/UNICEF-Gambia-Network-Design/README.md

 - Henrique Ribeiro Carretti https://www.linkedin.com/in/hrcarretti/
 - Yuto Hashimoto: https://www.linkedin.com/in/yuto-hashimoto-2b529917a/

 A copy of the source files were put here to help complete the MIT Humanitarian Supply Chain source code library.
-Their original GitHub repository is located here: https://github.com/optimization-network/vaccination-networks/blob/master/Final%20model.ipynb
+Contributions should be made at the original GitHub repository is located here: https://github.com/optimization-network/vaccination-networks/blob/master/Final%20model.ipynb

 ---